that’s a wrap on the 15th annual race for a soldier!

 • 5k run walk

-• September 8th at the Best Western Wesley Inn & Suites 10:00am-3:30pm
+• EARLY Packet Pick-Up: August 16th at the Best Western Wesley Inn & Suites 10:00am-3:30pm

-• September 9th at the Best Western Wesley Inn & Suites 10:00am-3:30pm
+• Pre-Race Packet Pick-Up: September 5th & 6th at the Best Western Wesley Inn & Suites 10:00am-3:30pm

 Yes.
 Participants of the these events are welcome to use walking sticks; however, please be courteous and mindful of participants around you.